-Spas want their guests to be as comfortable as possible, so non-restrictive garments - such as yoga bottoms, lounge pants, T-shirts, sweatshirts and hoodies - are encouraged at most resorts.
-Trainers and sports shoes are often allowed too, but their use is likely to be restricted to dry areas, for hygiene reasons.
+The first thing to note is that spas want their guests to be as comfortable as possible, so non-restrictive garments (such as yoga bottoms, lounge pants, T-shirts, sweatshirts and hoodies) are encouraged at most resorts.

-If you are staying at one of our luxury spa hotels, be aware that there may be a dress code for the restaurant.
-It is a good idea to pack a smart outfit, such as a nice dress or a pair of tailored trousers and blouse or shirt (plus a jacket, for men).
+Once you’ve checked in, you will be encouraged to leave your clothes in a secure locker and put on a robe.
+If you are staying at one of our luxury spa hotels, there may be a dress code for the restaurant.
+It is a good idea to pack a smart outfit, such as a nice dress or a pair of tailored trousers and a blouse or shirt, just in case.
+If you are unsure, contact your chosen spa venue ahead of your visit to check the dress code beforehand.

-Many spas offer complimentary robe (and slipper) use.
-Others might charge a rental fee or request a deposit.
+You are more than welcome to bring your own robe.
+However, this is not compulsory.
+Many spas offer a robe for you to wear during your visit.
+Some may charge a rental fee or request a returnable deposit.
 If you book a spa package, this should be listed as an inclusion.
-If in doubt, contact us or the spa to make sure.
-In most cases, you are welcome to pack and use your own robe.
+If in doubt, contact us or the spa ahead of your visit to make sure.

 Do spas have robes in different sizes?

-Again, this will vary between spas.
-So, if you have special requirements, it is important to check ahead of time.
-Most spas will accommodate different sizes, and there are even spas that make a point of catering to plus size guests.
-Again, feel free to bring your own.
+All spas want their guests to feel comfortable and will try to accommodate them as much as possible.
+So, if you have special requirements, simply contact your chosen spa ahead of your visit.
+Most spas will accommodate different sizes, and there are even spas that make a point of catering to plus-size guests.
+However, if you wish, you may bring your own robe with you.

-This depends upon what treatments you have booked and the facilities you would like to use.
+This depends on what treatments you have booked and the facilities you would like to use.
 In general, you should wear either swimwear or underwear.
 If your booked treatment requires full or partial nudity, you will be given time to undress before the treatment starts.
-There is more on this later in the guide.
+There is more on this later.

-What footwear do I wear to the spa?
+What footwear should I wear to the spa?

-Slippers and flipflops are the order of the day in a spa.
-You should bring both.
-The spa might provide slippers for you to use, either for free or for a small rental fee.
 Contact us or the spa ahead of your arrival to check.
-If you are using the wet areas of the spa (the pool and Jacuzzi, for example), flipflops are a safer and more practical choice.
+If you are using the wet areas (the pool and Jacuzzi, for example), flip-flops are a safer and more practical choice.
 If you plan to use the gym, you will need to bring appropriate trainers (with clean soles).

-What do I do with my personal belongings?
+What do I do with my personal belongings at the spa?

 What items should I take to a spa?